mue8010/No_Punt_Intended/README.md

 ### Why these columns

-**Dues paid** — the gate on drafting (§4).
+ * **Dues paid** — the gate on drafting (§4).
 Post this column publicly in the league chat; social pressure collects money better than reminder texts do.

-**Draft availability** — populated from the StrawPoll.
+ * **Draft availability** — populated from the StrawPoll.
 Anyone who doesn't respond by Aug 21 gets a direct message, not another group ping.

-**Played SF before?** — the new-format risk.
+ * **Played SF before?** — the new-format risk.
 Every manager in the "no" column gets the superflex explainer sent to them **individually**, not just posted to the group.
 This is the cheapest possible insurance against a mid-season complaint that the format was never explained.

 ### Draft-day escalation

 - **T-7 days:** Draft date locked and posted.
 Superflex explainer sent individually to all first-time SF managers.
 - **T-3 days:** Draft order randomized and revealed.
 Dues status posted publicly.
 - **T-1 day:** Anyone unpaid gets a direct message.
 Anyone unconfirmed for attendance gets a direct message and is told to set an autodraft queue as a backup.
-- **Draft day:** Unpaid managers do not draft (§4).
-No exceptions, decided in advance so it isn't a judgment call in the moment.
+- **Draft day:** Unpaid managers do not draft.
+There are no exceptions; decided in advance so it isn't a judgment call in the moment.